wilfredinni/ice_breaker/README.md

 An example implementation of OpenAI and Langchain's ability to easily use third parties to produce internet aware outputs.

-In this example, Twitter and Linkedin are used to produce a resume of a person.
+In this example, Twitter and Linkedin are used to produce the resume of a person.

 ## Installation